Bettman: NHL players in isolation while season is on hold - WHIZ News

 “It was clear to me that no matter what scenario we came up with that we continued to play with, either with or without fans, it was inconceivable, certainly unlikely, that we were going to get through the rest of the regular season at minimum without somebody testing positive,” Bettman said.

 Unlike NBA Commissioner Adam Silver, who said his league’s season would be suspended at least 30 days, Bettman would not put a timeframe on the NHL hiatus.
-Bettman said several contingencies are being worked but would not give a definitive date on when that would have to happen or how long into the summer things could go.
 The Stanley Cup is typically awarded in early June after two months of playoff games.

-League and Players’ Association officials were meeting Friday to spell out a plan for what can be done while the season is on hold.
-Bettman isn’t sure how long players will be advised to stay home.
+League and players’ union officials were meeting Friday to spell out a plan for what can be done while the season is on hold.
+Agent Allan Walsh said he’s in constant communication with his players.

-“We’ll be looking to progress in terms of activities once we get a handle on whether or not anybody in the short term is going to test positive,” Bettman said.
+“They’ve been directed to self-quarantine and stay home for at least the next week,” Walsh said.
+“Don’t go out.
+Don’t even think about going to restaurants and so forth.”

 Players seem to be on board with the NHL’s response.
 San Jose Sharks forward Evander Kane tweeted the NHL “has done the right thing in taking this pause to help the risk of spreading this virus.”